CausalityInMotion/BlockInverseGPFA/docs/index.rst

 (ii) Applying GPFA to real neural Data
 --------------------------------------
-In the next example, we apply GPFA to real neural data obtained from DANDI archive [Even2022]_.
+In the next example, we apply GPFA to real neural data obtained from DANDI archive [Even2022].
+In order to run this example, please download the two sub-JenkindsC_ses-2016*.nwb files from the sub-JenkinsC folder of the archive and place them in a local directory.
 The data originates from recordings of monkey J during the 3-ring task, with the following key details:

 - The task was a center-out-and-back reaching task with 48 targets arranged in three concentric rings of 4, 8, and 12 cm radius, each with 16 targets.
 - The monkey had to reach to a target that was randomly selected and presented on a screen, hold for 500 ms, and then return to the center.